 - Do not get a perm done if you have dry or brittle hair.
 Perms use chemicals that can make your hair dry and more prone to damage.
 They might also strip your hair of its natural moisture and oils.
 The chemicals used in perms can break your hair structure as well.

 Perming your hair has its benefits and disadvantages.
 While it can make your hair look stunning, it also may cause damage.
 If you do perm your hair, ensure you follow certain maintenance tips to reduce the side effects.
 With the right hair care habits, you sure can enjoy the advantages of perming without hurting your tresses.
+When you opt for a perm, it is imperative to have it done by professionals and to do treatments and care for the hair.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.